By choosing to live on campus, you have opened the door to numerous opportunities, which will serve you well in all facets of your life.

 The Housing Channel (Channel 8) provides information about housing and Cal State LA’s community and events.
 Also, we show movies on this channel free of charge during the academic year.
 A wide range of movies are selected to reflect current events, holidays, special programming and newly released films, which you can find on our monthly movie schedule.

 We offer DIRECTV satellite service to residents at no extra charge.
-(Residents must provide the television.)
+(Residents must provide the television and hook up may require a coaxial cable.)
 See our DIRECTV Channel Guide for all the channel listings.

 Visit movies.calstatela.edu to see the hundreds of movies and TV shows that you can stream for free while on campus.
 We recommend using Google Chrome.
 For mobile devices, download the free Swank app.
 If you have a film you'd like us to feature, send us an email at email@example.com.